-Working to provide information, support and access to established, new or innovative treatments for Atrial Fibrillation (AF)
+Providing information, support and access to established, new or innovative treatments for atrial fibrillation

 Glossary

-Atria The top chambers of the heart that receive blood from the body and from the lungs.
-The right atrium is where the heart's natural pacemaker (sino atrial node - SAN) can be found

 Arrhythmia Irregular or abnormal heartbeat which may be excessively fast or slow

 Atrial Fibrillation (AF) A heart condition that causes an irregular and often abnormally fast heart rate

 Body Scanning A type of meditation in which a person focuses on or scans parts of the body

-Cognitive Behavioural Therapy (CBT) A type of talking therapy which aims to improve mental health and reduce anxiety
+Cognitive Behavioral Therapy (CBT) A type of talking therapy which aims to improve mental health and reduce anxiety

 Mindfulness A branch of meditation bringing focus into the present moment

-National Institute for Health and Care Excellence (NICE) Provides national guidance and advice to improve health and social care

 Physiology The way in which a part of the body functions

 Psychological A term used to describe a condition relating to or arising from the mind or emotions (brain)

 Yoga A physical, mental and spiritual practice.
 The word itself meaning 'union' or 'connection'

 Contents

 Alternative therapies

 The benefits of yoga

 Mindfulness

 Relaxation

 Body Scanning

-Cognitive Behavioural Therapy (CBT)
+Cognitive Behavior Therapy (CBT)

-Mindfulness Based

-CBT (MBCBT)
+Mindfulness Based CBT (MBCBT)

 Acceptance and Commitment Therapy (ACT)

 Exercising with AF

 Healthy eating and AF

 Everyone experiences stress in life and sometimes this can lead to symptoms of anxiety and depression.
-The medical community are increasingly beginning to understand that living with any long-term medical condition will add stress and worry.
-There are a number of therapies which can help to reduce this and teach us how to manage stress and worry.
-In this booklet, we want to give you a flavour of the therapies which can help, and explain how the therapy addresses issues to help support you in living with your condition.
+The medical community is increasingly beginning to understand that living with any long-term medical condition will add stress and worry.
+There are a number of therapies which can help to reduce stress and teach us how to manage stress and worry.
+In this booklet, we want to give you an idea of the therapies which can help, and explain how the therapy addresses issues to help support you in living with your condition.

 Alternative therapies

 Far from being 'faddy' or 'new age', steps to promote emotional wellbeing can complement the more 'visible' forms of treatments prescribed by clinicians in the form of drugs.
 They can have a significant role to play in finding a holistic answer.

-Whilst research into some complementary therapies is inconclusive, some AF Association members have talked about the benefits they have received from yoga and acupuncture, and The National Institute for Health and Care Excellence (NICE) has acknowledged that some complementary therapies can be beneficial.
+While research into some complementary therapies is inconclusive, some AF Association members have talked about the benefits they have received from yoga and acupuncture.

 Some people have claimed that acupuncture can alleviate headaches, decrease pulse rate and is associated with a lower incidence of paroxysmal AF.

 The benefits of yoga for AF

 What is yoga?

 Yoga is a traditional Hindu discipline including physical, mental and spiritual practices, which helps to integrate the mind, body and soul, and also improves physical health.
-There are many diff erent types of yoga, but they all focus on three main aspects: breathing, posture and meditation.
-Yoga is widely practised for health and relaxation purposes.
+There are many different types of yoga, but all focus on three main aspects: breathing, posture and meditation.
+Yoga is widely practiced for health and relaxation purposes.
 It can help with physical aspects such as strength, flexibility and even weight loss, but it is also very powerful in helping with stress reduction, relaxation and focusing the mind on the present.